GRAPE for Fast and Scalable Graph Processing and random walk-based Embedding: Results

 \subsubsection{Experimental comparison of graph processing libraries.}

-We compared \gra~with a set of state-of-the-art libraries including \href{https://github.com/shenweichen/GraphEmbedding}{GraphEmbedding}, \href{https://github.com/eliorc/node2vec}{Node2Vec}, \href{https://github.com/VHRanger/CSRGraph}{CSRGraph} and \href{https://github.com/krishnanlab/PecanPy}{PecanPy}~\cite{liu2021pecanpy}, on a large set of first and second-order random walk tasks.
-The random walk procedures in the GraphEmbedding and Node2Vec libraries use the alias method (Supplementary Information S7.2.3).
-The PecanPy library also employs the alias method for small graphs use-cases (less than \(10,000\) nodes).
-CSRGraph, on the other hand, computes the random walks lazily using Numba~\cite{lam2015numba}.
+We compared \gra~with a set of state-of-the-art libraries, including \href{https://github.com/shenweichen/GraphEmbedding}{GraphEmbedding}, \href{https://github.com/eliorc/node2vec}{Node2Vec}, \href{https://github.com/VHRanger/CSRGraph}{CSRGraph} and \href{https://github.com/krishnanlab/PecanPy}{PecanPy}~\cite{liu2021pecanpy}, on a large set of first and second-order RW tasks.
+The RW procedures in the GraphEmbedding and Node2Vec libraries use the alias method (Supplementary Information Section 7.2.3).
+The PecanPy library also employs the alias method for small graph use-cases (less than \(10,000\) nodes).
+CSRGraph, on the other hand, computes the RWs lazily using Numba~\cite{lam2015numba}.
 Similarly, PecanPy leverages Numba lazy generation for graphs having more than \(10,000\) nodes.
-All libraries are further detailed in Supplementary Information S1.
+All libraries are further detailed in Supplementary Information Section 1.

-Figure~\ref{fig:performance-comparison} shows the experimental results of a complete iteration of one-hundred step random walks on all the nodes across \(44\) graphs having a number of edges ranging from some thousands to several billions (Section~\ref{sub:fast-graph-load}). \gra~greatly outperforms all the compared graph libraries on both first and second-order random walks in terms of both space and time complexity.
-Note that \gra~scales well with the biggest graphs considered in the experiments, while the other libraries either crash when exceeding 200GB of memory, or take more than 4 hours to execute the task (Figure~\ref{fig:performance-comparison} c, d, e, f).
+Figure~\ref{fig:performance-comparison} shows the experimental results of a complete iteration of one-hundred step RWs on all the nodes across \(44\) graphs having a number of edges ranging from some thousands to several billion (Section~\ref{sub:fast-graph-load}). \gra~greatly outperforms all the compared graph libraries on both first and second-order RWs in terms of space and time complexity.
+Note that \gra~scales well with the biggest graphs considered in the experiments, while the other libraries either crash when exceeding 200GB of memory or take more than 4 hours to execute the task (Figure~\ref{fig:performance-comparison} c, d, e, f).